 When appropriate the children also have the opportunity to use our bank of iPads in their classroom.
 It is important that they understand these are learning tools not just used for games.

 Music is a unique and powerful source of creativity and communication that can reach across cultural and individual barriers.
 It helps to help foster personal and collective cooperation and development.
 As an integral part of all cultures, past and present, it helps students understand themselves and relate to others.

 The Music programme at BEPS is an active and engaging subject, which aims to implement the philosophy of the IPC and, as much as possible, offers links with the students’ Units of work.

-Children from Classes 2 – 8 also have the opportunity to join either our Lower or Upper School choirs, where they have opportunities to demonstrate their skills in real live contexts such as at our Winter Concert, Summer fair and with other choirs at the International Schools Choir Day.
+- Children from Year 1 – 6 also have the opportunity to join either our Lower Primary or Upper Primary School choirs, where they have opportunities to demonstrate their skills in real live contexts such as at our Winter Concert, Summer fair and with other choirs at the International Schools Choir Day.

-Physical Education develops pupils’ physical competence and confidence, and their ability to use these to perform in a range of activities.
+Physical Education (P.E) develops pupils’ physical competence and confidence, and their ability to use these to perform in a range of activities.
 It promotes physical skilfulness, physical development and knowledge of the body in action.

 P.E promotes positive attitudes towards active and healthy lifestyles.
 Pupils learn how to think in different ways to suit a wide variety of creative, competitive and challenging activities.
 They learn how to plan, perform and evaluate actions, ideas and performances to improve their quality and effectiveness.
 Through this process pupils discover their aptitudes, abilities and preferences, and make choices about how to get involved in lifelong physical activity.